Writer / Christy Heitger-Ewing

 By age 16, Rudy was working full-time.
 In 1961, he applied to immigrate to the United States.
 Because he had a skilled trade, he was sponsored by Bethlehem Lutheran Church and began his career at Rost Jewelers in Indianapolis where he stayed until 1987 when he and his wife, Jutta, opened their own store, Rudy’s Watch & Jewelry Repair, in Lafayette Square.

 Horology (the art and science of measuring time) is crucial to function in society.
-Beyond that, though, watches themselves commemorate life’s milestones.
+Beyond that, though, watches themselves, such as those apple watch bands, commemorate life’s milestones.

 “I’ve never had a person walk into our store and say, ‘Boy, I remember the first cell phone my parents gave me,” Nicole says.
 “But I regularly have people in their 70s and 80s who tear up as they tell me they still have the Bulova watch they got for their high school graduation or the Elgin watch given to them by their grandfather when they turned 16.”